-About half of the patients with severe Reflux Disease often have a hiatal hernia, which is a tear in the diaphragm.
+About half of the patients with severe Reflux Disease often have a hiatal hernia, a tear in the diaphragm.
 Your Procedure: On the day of your operation, you will be asked to put on a surgical gown.

-You may receive a sedative by mouth and an intravenous line may be put in.
+You may receive a sedative by mouth, and an intravenous line may be put in.
 You will then be transferred to the operating table.
 The anesthesiologist will begin to administer anesthesia – most probably general anesthesia.

 Openings as small as possible

 Four more incisions will be made, with care taken to keep the openings as small as possible.
-Once in place, the laparoscope will provide video images, so the surgeon can insert the instruments used to locate and pull back the liver in order to see the upper part of the stomach.
+Once in place, the laparoscope will provide video images, so the surgeon can insert the instruments used to locate and pull back the liver to see the upper part of the stomach.
 Then, the surgeon cuts away the tissue that connects the liver and the stomach.
 Then the surgeon divides and separates the arteries that supply blood to the top of the stomach.